PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 16:58:05
+Last updated: 2024-04-02 16:58:38
-Random Quote: The more you care, the stronger you can be. - Jim Rohn
+Random Quote: Act as if what you do makes a difference.
+It does. - William James